sauce-archives/help/docs/guides/appium-osx-android/appium-osx-android.md

     }

-Save the project, open up the Appium server, click on the "Launch" button (on Windows this has a symbol on it which looks like a "play" button).
+Save the project, open up the Appium server, click on the "Launch" button.
 You should see some messages appear in the Appium server log confirming that the launch has been successful, and that the server is now on standby, ready to receive connections.

 Our connection will come from the code we have just written.
-Go back to Eclipse, run the project and wait for the magic to happen.
+Go back to the IDE, run the project and wait for the magic to happen.
 If everything went as expected, you should see the app pop up on your device and the "Login with email" button being pressed.

 While this is not a test per-se, we are already seeing some automation.